arl/statsviz/README.md

 <img alt="CGO Calls image" src="https://github.com/arl/statsviz/raw/readme-docs/runtime-metrics/cgo.png">

-## Examples directory
+## Examples

-Have a look at the [_example](./_example/README.md) directory to see various ways to use Statsviz, such as:
+Check out the [_example](./_example/README.md) directory to see various ways to use Statsviz, such as:
- - using `http.DefaultServeMux`
- - using your own `http.ServeMux`
+ - use of `http.DefaultServeMux` or your own `http.ServeMux`
  - wrap HTTP handler behind a middleware
- - register at `/foo/bar` instead of `/debug/statviz`
+ - register the web page at `/foo/bar` instead of `/debug/statviz`
  - use `https://` rather than `http://`
- - using with various Go HTTP libraries/frameworks:
+ - register statsviz handlers with various Go HTTP libraries/frameworks:
    - [fasthttp](https://github.com/valyala/fasthttp)
    - [gin](https://github.com/gin-gonic/gin)
-   - and many others thanks to awesome contributors!
+   - and many others thanks to many awesome contributors!

 ## Contributing